Finance Forward US 2020

 About the Program

-Finance Forward US 2020 is an accelerator for startups solving challenges around financial health, economic mobility and community resilience in the U.S. The accelerator is part of a global collaboration between Village Capital, MetLife Foundation, and PayPal.
+This is undoubtedly a time of financial uncertainty and stress for people, families, and small business owners with immediate and longer-term impacts.
+Finance Forward US 2020 is a program for startups addressing challenges around financial health, economic mobility and community resilience in the U.S. The program is part of a global collaboration between Village Capital, MetLife Foundation, and PayPal.

-At the end of the program, two startups will be selected by their peers to each receive a MetLife Foundation Social Entrepreneurship Grant of $75,000 (USD).
+At the end of the program, startups will be eligible for MetLife Foundation Social Entrepreneurship Grants.

 About our Future of Finance Practice